2021-Marianne hess

 Cubes, Squares, and a Cone

-Loose aluminum shells can be seen on a row of small, polished aluminum shelves.
-The cone and a few cubes are outside the room.
+Loose aluminum shells could be seen on a row of small, polished aluminum shelves.

-Aske Sigurd Kraul, Deposition of Air (Front gallery)
+Deposition of Air(Front gallery)

-Using simple objects and pure materials, the exhibition is a philosophical reflection on reconstructing the world.
-In its entirety, the exhibition can seem distant in our evidence-based society.
-The works investigate the potential of the uncontrolled and fleeting.
-Through their transformation processes, the works become self-referential in framing the concept.
+Using simple objects and pure materials, the exhibition was a philosophical reflection on reconstructing the world.
+In its entirety, the exhibition could seem distant within a society based on evidence.
+The works investigated the potential of the uncontrolled and the fleeting.

 Including selected works by Thorbjørn Lausten, Line Toftø, Morten Tillitz, and William Anastasi

-Simultaneously announcing a new book by William Anthony (NYC): DEVIANT DRAFTMANSHIP.
+A new book by William Anthony(NYC) was simultaneously announced: DEVIANT DRAFTMANSHIP.

-New Book: DEVIANT DRAFTSMANSHIP, The Art of William Anthony
+New Book: DEVIANT DRAFTSMANSHIP – The Art of William Anthony

 Praise for Anthony's Work: